DataDog/documentation/content/en/tracing/trace_search_and_analytics/query_syntax.md

 The Trace Stream is the list of traces that match the selected context.
 A context is defined by a [search bar](#search-bar) filter and a [time range](#time-range).

-### Traces vs indexed spans
+### Traces vs Indexed spans

-In the Trace Stream, select **View in App Analytics** to view Traces and indexed spans.
-Choose to display a sampled trace associated with your indexed spans by clicking the **Traces** button in the upper right corner:
+In the Trace Stream, select **View in App Analytics** to view Traces and Indexed spans.
+Choose to display a sampled trace associated with your Indexed spans by clicking the **Traces** button in the upper right corner:

 {{< img src="tracing/app_analytics/search/trace_analysed_span.png" style="width:40%;" alt="trace_analysed_span"  >}}

-If **Traces** is selected, indexed spans listed in the trace stream have a sampled trace associated with them.
-If **indexed spans** is selected, only the indexed spans are listed in the trace stream.
+If **Traces** is selected, Indexed spans listed in the trace stream have a sampled trace associated with them.
+If **Indexed spans** is selected, only the Indexed spans are listed in the trace stream.

-When a request hits a [service][4] (e.g. webserver, database), the Datadog Agent creates an indexed span.
+When a request hits a [service][4] (e.g. webserver, database), the Datadog Agent creates an Indexed span.
 It's a record of the request including its duration, response code, and any [custom metadata][5].
-An indexed span is represented by a single span with attached metadata for the handled request.
-For each service that receives a request, the Agent creates an indexed span.
-If a request runs through a web service, listing service, and database service, the request generates 3 indexed spans.
-To reduce the amount of indexed spans generated, [explicitly turn on/off any indexed span collection for a specific service][6].
-To start collecting indexed spans, [enable App Analytics for your services][6].
+An Indexed span is represented by a single span with attached metadata for the handled request.
+For each service that receives a request, the Agent creates an Indexed span.
+If a request runs through a web service, listing service, and database service, the request generates 3 Indexed spans.
+To reduce the amount of Indexed spans generated, [explicitly turn on/off any Indexed span collection for a specific service][6].
+To start collecting Indexed spans, [enable App Analytics for your services][6].

 ### Displaying a full Trace